Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: The Propensity Score Propagation Framework

+Each draw $\widehat{\boldsymbol{\beta}}^{(m)}$ induces a candidate design distribution through the corresponding regenerated propensity score vector $\widehat{\mathcal P}^{(m)}$.
+Because these draws are centered on the fitted propensity score model and scaled to reflect the estimated uncertainty in $\widehat{\boldsymbol{\beta}}$, they represent data-compatible versions of the unknown design mechanism.
+For each $\widehat{\mathcal P}^{(m)}$, we then construct the corresponding design-based confidence set by applying the oracle confidence set mapping $\Lambda$ with $\widehat{\mathcal{P}}^{(m)}$ in place of the oracle propensity score vector $\mathcal{P}$, and finally take the union over all regeneration runs.
+The detailed procedure for parametric propensity score propagation is described in Algorithm~\ref{alg: parametric}.

-This regeneration scheme approximates the repeated-sampling variation of the propensity score estimator around the oracle parameter $\boldsymbol{\beta}$ and generates a collection of plausible propensity score realizations consistent with the fitted parametric model.
-As the number of regeneration runs increases, this design ensures that, with high probability, at least one regenerated coefficient vector $\widehat{\boldsymbol{\beta}}^{(m)}$ lies sufficiently close to the oracle parameter $\boldsymbol{\beta}$--equivalently, at least one regenerated propensity score vector $\widehat{\mathcal{P}}^{(m)}$ is sufficiently close to the oracle propensity score vector $\mathcal{P}$, as formalized in Theorem~\ref{thm: uniform approximation}.
-Consequently, the corresponding target estimator is asymptotically equivalent to the oracle estimator in the sense that their difference converges to zero at a faster rate than the length of the oracle confidence set.
-The detailed procedure of parametric propensity score propagation is described in Algorithm~\ref{alg: parametric}.
+As the number of regeneration runs $M$ increases, the regeneration scheme in (\ref{eqn: parametric regeneration}), as implemented in Algorithm~\ref{alg: parametric}, ensures that, with high probability, at least one regenerated parameter vector $\widehat{\boldsymbol{\beta}}^{(m)}$ lies sufficiently close to the oracle parameter vector $\boldsymbol{\beta}$, or equivalently, that at least one regenerated propensity score vector $\widehat{\mathcal{P}}^{(m)}$ lies sufficiently close to the oracle propensity score vector $\mathcal{P}$.
+This approximation property is formalized in Theorem~\ref{thm: uniform approximation} in Section~\ref{subsec: theory of parametric PSP}.
+Consequently, under mild regularity conditions, at least one regenerated confidence set $\mathcal{C}_{1-\alpha}^{(m)}$ achieves the same asymptotic coverage as the oracle confidence set $\mathcal{C}_{1-\alpha}^{\text{oracle}}$.
+This implies that the union confidence set $\mathcal{C}_{1-\alpha}=\bigcup_{m=1}^{M}\mathcal{C}_{1-\alpha}^{(m)}$ has asymptotic coverage no lower than that of $\mathcal{C}_{1-\alpha}^{\text{oracle}}$, while still maintaining an informative confidence set length, as established in Theorems~\ref{thm: coverage rate parametric} and~\ref{thm: CI length parametric} in Section~\ref{subsec: theory of parametric PSP}.